Winning-Software/loom-spinner/README.md

 - **SQLite3**
 - **NodeJS 23** (Node, NPM, & NPX)

 Your project directory is automatically mounted to the PHP container, and the `public` directory is served via Nginx at `http://localhost:<nginx-port>`.
-Access the container directly from your terminal to execute unit tests or other commands—all within an isolated environment.
+Access the container directly from your terminal to execute unit tests or other commands, all within an isolated environment.

 > **Note:** Loom Spinner CLI is in early development.
-For now, only SQLite is supported as the database, but more options are on the way in future updates.
+For now, only SQLite is supported as the database, but more options
+> are on the way in future updates.

 # Installation